savannahghi/pro_health_360_daktari/CONTRIBUTING.md

 ### Savannah Informatics Limited (SIL) Software and Packages

-`BeWell-Proessional-Community-Edition` is an open source project &mdash; it's one among many other shared libraries that make up the wider ecosystem of software made and open sourced by `Savannah Informatics Limited`.
+`AfyaMoja` is an open source project &mdash; it's one among many other shared libraries and applications that make up the wider ecosystem of software made and open sourced by `Savannah Informatics Limited`.
-When you initially consider contributing to `BeWell-Proessional-Community-Edition`, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
+When you initially consider contributing to `AfyaMoja`, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

 Here's a list of the big ones: